henniedeharder/connect-four/README.md

 ```

 ## Controls
-- Mouse: move over a column to preview; click to drop
+- Mouse: click at a column to drop
 - R: restart the current match
 - ESC: return to Main Menu